logo Capitol 6000

 Solid black label with silver text, distributed by London Records of Canada Ltd. Early editions are Compo-pressed with a non-Parrs sleeve, disc is mastered in Canada) (early editions in shrink wrap, no inner sleeve.

-Beatles Story lp
+Beatles Story Canadian LP

 Early editions are RCA-pressed with a Parrs sleeve.
 Early editions in loose or shrink wrap, with or without Capitol/Pathe inner sleeve.
 Early copies use Scranton metal parts, original stereo is scarcer than mono ** EMI Music Canada lists original release date as 1964 December 15 ** (AGREE)

-Beatles 65 lp
+Beatles 65 Canadian LP

 Early editions are RCA-pressed with a Parrs sleeve.
 Early editions in loose gatefold wrap, with or without Capitol/Pathe inner sleeve (early copies use Scranton metal parts, original stereo is scarcer than mono) (this was a Tower LP release in the U.S.A., a subsidiary of Capitol)